SF-WDI-LABS/bootstrap/readme.md

    </div>
  </div>
 ```
-Here is an example of nesting columns (putting one row inside another)
+Here is an example of nesting columns (putting one row inside another):

 ```html
  <div class="row">